Motivesoft/vscode-weather-status-open-meteo/README.md

 > Note: This extension is designed as an alternative to [vscode-weather-status](https://github.com/Motivesoft/vscode-weather-status), which uses a different weather service but otherwise offers similar features.

+> Note: To use this extension, it will be necessary to determine and configure the latitude and longitude of the location you want the weather for.
+This can be determined in various way, for example by using an map web application such as Google Maps.

 ## Usage

 The extension will automatically start and, if configured with a latitude and longitude to use as a location, will get the current weather for that location and display it in the status bar.